lukebarone/useful-scripts/README.md

 ## Table of Contents

 - [Alert for service disruptions](/alerts) - Sends an email to Responsible People when servers are shutting down or rebooting.
 Useful when only one node runs a service and it needs a reboot.
+- [Email Merge](/email_list) - Performs a CLI-based Mail Merge.
+A list of addresses to send to, variables to replace in a message, and the message.
+- [Nagios Scraper](/nagios-scraper/) - Scrapes Nagios installations, and outputs if there are problems or not between multiple sites.
+Useful if you have NRPE segregated to different networks and only the Nagios interface to use between them.

 ## Contributing